 - Introduction to knowledge translation/ knowledge mobilization – What it is, and isn’t

-- What are theories, models & frameworks and how to choose between them
+- What are theories, models & frameworks and how do I choose one?

 - KT interventions of proven effectiveness